Pedro López (football manager)

 Pedro López Ramos (born 6 May 1979) is a Spanish football manager who currently manages the Mexico women's national football team.

 Career

 In 2011, López became the manager for the Spain U-16 women's national team.

 In 2014, it was announced that López would become the head coach for Spain U19.

 In 2021, López was appointed as manager of the Spain U17, Spain U19, Spain U20.

-In 2022, López was named manager of Mexico.
+In 2022, López was named manager of the Mexico women's national football team.